 DC Labs Entrepreneur in Residence

-In 1995 Rob won the IBM Leonardo da Vinci Award for Multimedia and he became one of the three founding executives of Freeserve, launched by the retailer Dixons in 1998.
+In 1995 Rob won the IBM Leonardo da Vinci Award for Multimedia, and he became one of the three founding executives of Freeserve, launched by the retailer Dixons in 1998.
 Freeserve became the UK's largest ISP in just three months.
 It floated after only nine months with a market cap of £1.6 billion (making it one of the first technology Unicorns) entering the FTSE 100 and peaking at a market cap of £9 billion.
 He was one of the youngest ever executive officers of an FTSE 100 company at the age of 29.
 Rob exited Freeserve when it was sold to France Telecom for £1.6 billion in 2001.

 Rob's recent activities: